rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:4 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute on the HTML element is redundant, the HTML element is semantically
+  ✖ Using the role attribute heading and the HTML element h1 is redundant, using the HTML element is
     enough.

     <h1 role='heading'></h1>
         ^^^^^^^^^^^^^^

-  Suggested fix: Remove the role attribute
+  Suggested fix: Remove the role attribute.

   - role='heading'
   + <h1></h1>